A Large-Scale Database for Graph Representation Learning: Abstract

 \section{Abstract}

-With the rapid emergence of graph representation learning, the construction of new large-scale datasets are necessary to distinguish model capabilities and accurately assess the strengths and weaknesses of each technique.
+With the rapid emergence of graph representation learning, the construction of new large-scale datasets is necessary to distinguish model capabilities and accurately assess the strengths and weaknesses of each technique.
 By carefully analyzing existing graph databases, we identify 3 critical components important for advancing the field of graph representation learning: (1) large graphs, (2) many graphs, and (3) class diversity.
-To date, no single graph database offers all of these desired properties.
-We introduce \dataset, the largest public graph database ever constructed, representing a large-scale ontology of software function call graphs. \dataset contains over 1.2 million graphs, averaging over 17k nodes and 39k edges per graph, across a hierarchy of 47 types and 696 families.
-Compared to the popular REDDIT-12K database, \dataset offers \textbf{105$\times$ more graphs}, \textbf{44$\times$ larger graphs} on average, and \textbf{63$\times$ more classes}.
-We provide a detailed analysis of \dataset, discussing its properties and provenance.
+To date, no single graph database offers all these desired properties.
+We introduce \dataset, the largest public graph database ever constructed, representing a large-scale ontology of malicious software function call graphs. \dataset contains over 1.2 million graphs, averaging over 15k nodes and 35k edges per graph, across a hierarchy of 47 types and 696 families.
+Compared to the popular REDDIT-12K database, \dataset offers \textbf{105$\times$ more graphs}, \textbf{39$\times$ larger graphs} on average, and \textbf{63$\times$ more classes}.
+We provide a detailed analysis of \dataset, discussing its properties and provenance, along with the evaluation of state-of-the-art machine learning and graph neural network techniques.
 The unprecedented scale and diversity of \dataset offers exciting opportunities to advance the frontiers of graph representation learning--- enabling new discoveries and research into imbalanced classification, explainability and the impact of class hardness.
-The database is publically available at \url{www.mal-net.org}.
+The database is publicly available at \url{www.mal-net.org}.